 "It is a multi-use room that will be used for both library programs and also for use by the community," she said.
 "We will be able to host business conferences...mixers...events, even a small, intimate wedding."

 Christine Miles, chair of the capital campaign said a challenge like this one will help spark interest in giving to the library.
 Because gifts will be matched dollar for dollar, Miles said to think of gifts as double; $50 becomes $100.

 "For the library, this is terrific, it shows we have the donor support," she said.
-"This is an opportunity for the community to make a meaningful difference."

 The community aspect of the new library has been stressed all along and Linda McKeever, president of the library board said this new building will be a transformational project for the community.